DethAriel/ng-recaptcha/CONTRIBUTING.md

 - Pushed the latest changes to upstream: `git push`

-  - use the following commit message convension when updating Angular to a newer version:
+  - use the following commit message convention when updating Angular to a newer version:
     > feat(package): add Angular N support
     >
     > BREAKING CHANGE: